polterguy/polterguy.github.io/documentation/faq/index.md

 created by injecting a simple JavaScript file into your page.
 If you're comfortable with JavaScript, CSS, and HTML, you can easily create your own JavaScript file to inject as an alternative.

+Notice, if you create your own design you will need to store your JavaScript file in the _"/etc/system/openai/js/"_ folder with the extention of _".js"_.

+## Can I talk to a human

+Sure, send an email to [info@aista.com](mailto:info@aista.com) and let's get the conversation started.
+If you send an email to info@aista.com you will be contacted by a human employee from Aista within some few hours.

+## Do I get support?

+Yes, we will help you to the best of our abilities if you purchase a professional cloudlet up to a certain extent, implying we will help you getting started, and show you how things work in a private meeting.
+However, our entry level product starting out at 498 EUROs in installation fee, and 198 EUROs per month has limited support.
+If you need more support, training, custom development, etc - This is a service we are charging extra for.

+## Is the ChatGPT bot perfect

+No, if it doesn't have quality training data to generate its response from, it will start _"fabricating"_ answers.
+This might include repetetive answers, not making any sense what so ever, in addition to that it might also flat out provide _wrong_ answers to your questions, such as claiming 2+2 equals 5.
+You need to _monitor_ your chatbot initially by configuring your model to have _"supervised"_ mode turned on.

+Later you will have to periodically check your requests, and probably also doing several training sessions with your AI model, before you can get it up to a maximum level of maybe 95 to 98 percent accuracy.
+But this requires _hard work_ and it is not a silver bullet.
+However, once your bot starts generating high quality answers consistently, it will continue delivering high quality answers for its entire life time.